Compass/compass/doc-src/content/help/tutorials/spriting.markdown

 might want to avoid it.
 For instance, if your sprite map has more than about 20 to 30 sprites, you may find that hand crafting the import will speed up compilation times.
 See the section on [performance considerations](#performance) for more details.

-<a name="magic-selectors"></a>
-## Magic Selectors

-If you want to add selectors for your sprites, it's easy todo by adding `_active` `_target` or `_hover` to the file name, In the example below we have a sprite directory that looks like:

-* `selectors/ten-by-ten.png`
-* `selectors/ten-by-ten_hover.png`
-* `selectors/ten-by-ten_active.png`
-* `selectors/ten-by-ten_target.png`

-Now in our sass file we add:

-    @import "selectors/*.png";

-    a {
-      @include selectors-sprite(ten-by-ten)
-    }

-And your stylesheet will compile to:

-    .selectors-sprite, a {
-      background: url('/selectors-sedfef809e2.png') no-repeat;
-    }

-    a {
-      background-position: 0 0;
-    }
-    a:hover, a.ten-by-ten_hover, a.ten-by-ten-hover {
-      background-position: 0 -20px;
-    }
-    a:target, a.ten-by-ten_target, a.ten-by-ten-target {
-      background-position: 0 -30px;
-    }
-    a:active, a.ten-by-ten_active, a.ten-by-ten-active {
-      background-position: 0 -10px;
-    }

-Alternatively you can use the `@include all-selectors-sprites;` after the import and get the following output:

-    .selectors-sprite, .selectors-ten-by-ten {
-      background: url('/selectors-sedfef809e2.png') no-repeat;
-    }

-    .selectors-ten-by-ten {
-      background-position: 0 0;
-    }
-    .selectors-ten-by-ten:hover, .selectors-ten-by-ten.ten-by-ten_hover, .selectors-ten-by-ten.ten-by-ten-hover {
-      background-position: 0 -20px;
-    }
-    .selectors-ten-by-ten:target, .selectors-ten-by-ten.ten-by-ten_target, .selectors-ten-by-ten.ten-by-ten-target {
-      background-position: 0 -30px;
-    }
-    .selectors-ten-by-ten:active, .selectors-ten-by-ten.ten-by-ten_active, .selectors-ten-by-ten.ten-by-ten-active {
-      background-position: 0 -10px;
-    }

-<a name="customization-options"></a>
-## Customization Options

-### Options per Sprite Map

-When constructing the sprite map, the entire sprite map and it's associated stylesheet can be configured in the following ways.
-Each option is specified by setting a [configuration variable](/help/tutorials/configurable-variables/) before importing the sprite.
-The variables are named according to the name of the folder containing the sprites.
-In the examples below the sprites were contained within a folder called `icon`.

-* `$<map>-spacing` -- The amount of transparent space, in pixels, around each sprite.
-  Defaults to `0px`.
-E.g. `$icon-spacing: 20px`.
-* `$<map>-repeat` -- Wether or not each sprite should repeat along the x axis.
-Defaults to `no-repeat`.
-E.g. `$icon-repeat: repeat-x`.
-* `$<map>-position` -- The position of the sprite in the sprite map along the x-axis.
-Can be specified in pixels or percentage of the sprite map's width. `100%` would cause the sprite to be on the right-hand side of the sprite map.
-Defaults to `0px`.
-  E.g. `$icon-position: 100%`.
-* `$<map>-sprite-dimensions` -- Whether or not the dimensions of the sprite should be included in each sprite's CSS output.
-Can be `true` or `false`.
-Defaults to `false`.
-* `$<map>-sprite-base-class` -- The base class for these sprites.
-Defaults to `.<map>-sprite`.
-  E.g. `$icon-sprite-base-class: ".action-icon"`
-* `$<map>-clean-up` -- Whether or not to removed the old sprite file when a new one is created.
-Defaults to true

-### Options per Sprite

-When constructing the sprite map, each sprite can be configured in the following ways:

-* `$<map>-<sprite>-spacing` -- The amount of transparent space, in pixels, around the sprite.
-Defaults to the sprite map's spacing which defaults to `0px`.
-E.g. `$icon-new-spacing: 20px`.
-* `$<map>-<sprite>-repeat` -- Wether or not the sprite should repeat along the x axis.
-Defaults to the sprite map's repeat which defaults to `no-repeat`.
-E.g. `$icon-new-repeat: repeat-x`.
-* `$<map>-<sprite>-position` -- The position of the sprite in the sprite map along the x-axis.
-Can be specified in pixels or percentage of the sprite map's width. `100%` would cause the sprite to be on the right-hand side of the sprite map.
-Defaults to the sprite map's position value which defaults to `0px`.
-E.g. `$icon-new-position: 100%`.

 <a name="performance"></a>
 ## Performance Considerations